christianheinrichs/ogcproj/README.txt

 configuration files and install them again without relying on any cloud services or manual copy-and-paste operations.
 This project focuses on open, human readable formats like .cfg, .json and .txt.
 It does not bother with binary, encrypted or obfuscated configuration files.
-At this moment, it focuses on GoldSrc and Source engine games only.

 Currently supported are the following games: